mahmoudalsakhawy/CISC-819---Cyber-security-Project/README.md

 epoch_sweep.png
 ```

-The final cell prints a manifest with file sizes confirming all outputs were written:
+The last cell prints a manifest that lists all created files and their sizes, so you know everything worked:
 ```
 ✓ baseline_model.pth                          44.7 MB
 ✓ results_raw.csv                              0.2 MB